rfjakob/gocryptfs/Documentation/MANPAGE.md

 used internally for daemonization.

 **-openssl bool**
-:	Use OpenSSL instead of built-in Go crypto (default true).
-Using built-in crypto is 4x slower.
+:	Use OpenSSL instead of built-in Go crypto (default "auto").
+Using built-in crypto is 4x slower unless you CPU has AES instructions and you are using Go 1.6+.
+In mode "auto", gocrypts chooses the faster option.

 **-passwd**
 :	Change password